 To add flavor to dishes, stock your fridge and pantry with condiments, spices, and herbs.
 The best condiments are typically those made at home, but there are plenty of quality products out there that are keto-friendly and made from simple ingredients.
 Finally, purchase fresh herbs, spices, and citrus such as lemon and lime juice for added flavor.

 Enjoy these items for added flavor in your keto recipes:

 - Sugar-free ketchup

 - Hot sauce

 - Worcestershire sauce

-- Sugar-free, high-fat salad dressings, such as ranch or blue cheese (very low sugar is okay)
+- Sugar-free, high-fat salad dressings (ranch, blue cheese, or very low sugar is OK)

 - Lemon juice